MegaManSec/LDAP-Monitoring-Watchdog/README.md

 ```
 $ ./install.sh "https://hooks.slack.com/services/[...]"
-ldap-stalker has been installed, the service is started, and log rotation is set up.
+ldap-watchdog has been installed, the service is started, and log rotation is set up.
 ```